ohbm/osr2021/formats.md

 1. The future of open tools/technologies.
 2. Challenges in open science.
 3. Open Visualization: Practices and Challenges.
-4. How to make a local OS initiative.
+4. How to start a local OS initiative.
 5. Building a career in the age of open-science.
 6. Open-science and sustainability.
 7. BIDS community discussion.